Welcome to Launnie!

 The project includes:

-1. A public Expression of Interest (EOI) process which will seek responses from artists with a demonstrated connection to Launceston.
-An artist selection panel comprised of a variety of subject matter experts will shortlist applicants to three artists, who will be work with UAP to further develop paid concept artworks.
-The community will be invited to provide the artists with feedback on what Launceston means to them.
+1. A public Expression of Interest (EOI) process which sought responses from artists with a demonstrated connection to Launceston.
+An artist selection panel comprised of a variety of subject matter experts, shortlisted applicants to three artists, who then worked with UAP to further develop paid concept artworks.
+The community was invited to provide the artists with feedback on what Launceston means to them.

-2. Two artists and concept designs will be selected to go to a public vote.
+2. Two artists and concept designs have been selected to go to a public vote - this is where we are at the moment!

 3. The preferred concept selected by the community will be raised at a council meeting for endorsement by elected members.